SLIDESHOW: SELECTED WORKS

 TROPICA is a team of architects, landscape designers/builders,

-SUBTROPICA is the landscape design/build subsidiary of TROPICA.
+SUBTROPICA is the design/build subsidiary of TROPICA.
 In

 PHILOSOPHY